-against whom blackmail was attempted.
+Almost 60 per cent (eighteen out of thirty) of the thirty teachers left their jobs by the end of the year in which the allegation occurred.
+They did so in 75 per cent (eleven out of fifteen) of the cases where the allegation was against them.
+The four exceptions were the male teacher (#11) accused in Maple Bay of assaulting his wife, his counterpart in Donald (#22) queried over an improper life style, the Vernon teacher (#18) charged with assaulting a female student, and the superintendent of education against whom blackmail was attempted.
 Both women were among those who departed.
-Where the allegations were against students, almost half (7/15) of the teachers also left, indicating how damaging could be even the tinge of sexuality.
+Where the allegations were against students, almost 50 per cent (seven out of fifteen) of the teachers also left, indicating how damaging even the tinge of sexuality could be.
 All of the women departed except the Granville female teacher twice involved in student accusations (#2, #3).
-Just over half (7/12) of the male and two-thirds (4/6) of the female teachers who quit or were forced out rebounded.
+Just over 50 per cent (seven out of twelve) of the male and 66 per cent (four out of six) of the female teachers who quit or were forced out rebounded.
 They went on to other teaching jobs, sometimes after a year out.
-Of the seven who left the occupation altogether, five, all men, had allegations levied directly against them.
+Of the seven who left the occupation altogether, five, all men, had had allegations levied directly against them.